 You’ve heard the term deep work, but you’re not sure what exactly it means and if it’s something that you should pay attention to and apply to your work?
 In this article, we’ll define what it is, why it’s important, and how to get into the state of the uninterrupted workflow.

 What is deep work?

-First, let’s define what deep work is, according to the book: professional activities performed in a state of distraction-free concentration that push your cognitive capabilities to their limit.
+First, let’s define what deep work is.
+According to Cal Newport’s Deep Work: Rules for Focused Success in a Distracted World, everything that falls under “…professional activities performed in a state of distraction-free concentration that push your cognitive capabilities to their limit” can be considered deep work.
 These efforts create new value, improve your skill, and are hard to replace.